That's what it looks like. But that's not where it starts.

 Who this is not for

-This isn't designed for people looking for another framework.
+Someone looking for another framework.